Matching With Pre-Existing Binding Agreements: The Agreeable Core

 \section{Model}

 In this section I present a one-to-one matching model.
 Although many of my applications are many-to-one (e.g.\ many students match to one school), I defer a discussion of the nuances until \Cref{sec:discussion}.
 In most examples, the many-to-one case is a simple extension of the one-to-one model.
 Below I introduce the elements of a \textit{matching problem}, which is a tuple $(\Wor, \Fir, \spref, \rema)$ consisting of workers, firms, a profile of preferences, and an initial match.

-The set of agents $\Age$ is partitioned into the set of firms $\Fir$, and the union of both is the set of agents $\Age \equiv \Wor \cup \Fir$.
-For clarity of exposition we use masculine pronouns for workers and feminine pronouns for firms.
-Every worker $\wor\in\Wor$ has an linear preference order $\wpref_\wor$ over $\Fir\cup \{\wor\}$, and every $\fir\in\Fir$ has an associated linear preference order $\wpref_\fir$ over $\Wor\cup \{\fir\}$ (no indifferences are allowed).\footnote{ We considered introducing indifferences in the model to better fit the school choice application, combined with optimization techniques from \cite{erdil_whats_2008}, to find a \say{student optimal assignment.} However, as noted by \cite{balbuzanov_endowments_2019}, in this setting the weak core is too big and the strong core is empty.
-Adapting the exclusion core seems to our setting resolves this issue, but at the cost of clarity and with little gain: even with an appropriate definition of the core, we have not found an efficient way to adapt \cite{erdil_whats_2008} to our model. } A preference for oneself is a preference to be unmatched: if $\age$ prefers $\age$ to $\bge$ this means that $\age$ prefers to remain unmatched than to match to $\bge$.
+There is a set of workers $\Wor$ and the set of firms $\Fir$, and the union of both is the set of agents $\Age \equiv \Wor \cup \Fir$.
+For clarity of exposition I use masculine pronouns for workers and feminine pronouns for firms.
+Every worker $\wor\in\Wor$ has preference $\wpref_\wor$ over $\Fir\cup \{\wor\}$ and every $\fir\in\Fir$ has a preference $\wpref_\fir$ over $\Wor\cup \{\fir\}$.
+A preference for oneself is a preference to be unmatched: if $\age$ prefers $\age$ to $\bge$ this means that $\age$ prefers to remain unmatched than to match to $\bge$.
 Throughout I assume that $\wpref_\age$ is complete, reflexive, transitive, and anti-symmetric; that is, that $\age$ can rank partners from most to least preferred with no ties.